Why Is My Pen Not Working? How To Get a Ballpoint Pen To Work

 Please keep in mind that ballpoint pen parts are very easy to lose––particularly the spring.
 Be careful when you are taking things apart as most ballpoint pens cannot be used if there is no spring tension.
 Therefore, when you are reassembling a ballpoint pen, make sure everything is in its correct position and that the spring is still inside the pen if that particular ballpoint requires a spring.

-If all of the above fails, consider replacing the cartridge with one from our range of affordable luxury ballpoint pens.
-Keep in mind that some ballpoints use different refills than others.
+If all of the above fails, simply replace the cartridge of the pen.
+One thing to keep in mind is that some ballpoints use different refills than others.
 For example, the Sheaffer Prelude Ballpoint Pen uses the proprietary Sheaffer "K" Ballpoint Refill while the Laban Elegant Ballpoint Pen uses the Parker-style Ballpoint Pen Refill.
 Therefore, check the product on the Goldspot website to see what related refill works for the ballpoint pen you are trying to fix.
 If you put an incompatible ballpoint pen refill into a pen, it will most likely not fit and it will not be able to write.

 Frequently Asked Questions on Getting a Ballpoint Pen to Write